gjpelletier/delta_method/README.md

-# Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap in Google Colab, Jupyter Notebook, Python, or MATLAB
+# Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap in MATLAB, Python, Jupyter Notebook, or Google Colab

 by Greg Pelletier (gjpelletier@gmail.com)